azbagas/azbagas-blog/src/contents/posts/you-may-need-soft-deletes-in-your-sql-database.md

 ### Cons

 1. **High complexity**.
 The soft delete can increase the query complexity because we must add a filter only to include records with the deleted_at column null.
 If you don’t add the filter, you can expose the deleted records.
-Some application frameworks have already handled this issue, such as Laravel, with its eloquent.
+Some application frameworks have already handled this issue, such as Laravel, with its eloquent[^2].
 2. **Need more storage**.
 Because data is not physically deleted, the database size can continue to grow over time.
 This may result in higher storage needs and slower query performance, particularly for tables containing large volumes of data.
 3. **Data leakage**.
 If access rights management or querying are not working properly, data that is no longer relevant or sensitive may still be accidentally accessed.